 It is important to keep your chickens warm and safe during the cold winter months.
 Here is how you can help to keep them as comfortable as possible.

-- Consider putting up Perspex/clear plastic sheeting on the run for shelter, ensure there is still good ventilation
+Consider putting up perspex/clear plastic sheeting on the run for shelter, and that there is good ventilation.

-- Run areas are prone to thick mud in the winter, consider moving them onto concrete or regularly layering the floor with clean dry straw or other substrates
+The grass area of the run is often prone to thick mud building up in the winter.
+Consider moving them onto concrete or regularly layering the floor with clean dry straw or other substrates

-Chickens do not like quick changes in temperature it confuses their internal thermometer, don’t bring them in at night and put them out again during the day.
+Chickens do not like quick changes in temperature, as it confuses their internal thermometer.
+Don’t bring them in at night and put them out again during the day.
 Only bring them inside if they look poorly and need to see a vet.